jmiquis/TFG-DDD-Theoretical/docs/value-objects.md

 ```
 `true`

 #### To change a VO value, we don't really just change it.
-We create another one whith the new value :
+We create another one with the new value :
 This makes value objects **INMUTABLES** and **side effect free**.

 ```